rotheconrad/ROCker_Macrolide_Models/03_erm/README.md

-# Working notes for development of ROCker models for mcr genes
+# Working notes for development of ROCker models for erm genes

-These notes contain the step-by-step details using ROCkIn and ROCkOut to curate training and testing sequence, to build the models, and to test the models for mobile colistin resistance genes.
+These notes contain the step-by-step details using ROCkIn and ROCkOut to curate training and testing sequence, to build the models, and to test the models for erythromycin resistance macrolide genes.
 ROCkIn and ROCkOut and all their dependencies are required to reproduce the commands.

-mcr = mobile colistin resistance genes

-colistin (aka polymixin) resistance involves an L-Ara4N, 2-aminoethanol, or PEtN modification of lipid A. Several bacterial species have this ability as a response to certain external stimuli such as the eptA gene which shares sequence similarity with the mcr genes.
-Several spontaneous mutations have been documented that result in the same lipid A modification.

-mcr genes enocde an LPS-modifying enzyme and are mobilized on a variety of plasmids. mcr-1 is primarily mobilized by an ISApl1 composite (IS30 family) transposon.
-The mcr-1 gene confers colistin resistance by encoding a phosphoethanolamine transferase that catalyzes the addition of a phosphoethanolamine moiety to lipid A in the bacterial outer membrane.
-MCR-1 confers resistance by modifying the colistin target, catalyzing transfer of phosphoethanolamine (PEA) onto the glucosamine saccharide of lipid A in the bacterial outer membrane.
-This reduces the net negative charge of the lipid A head group and, consequently, colistin binding.
+erm genes are in the macrolide family annotated as
+23S rRNA (adenine(2058)-N(6))-methyltransferase

+erm - erythromycin resistance macrolide

+Erm proteins are part of the RNA methyltransferase family and methylate A2058 (E. coli nomenclature) of the 23S ribosomal RNA conferring degrees of resistance to Macrolides, Lincosamides and Streptogramin b.
+This is called the MLSb phenotype.

+ErmB confers the MLSb phenotype.
+Similar to ErmC, expression of ErmB is inducible by erythromycin.
+The leader peptide causes attenuation of the mRNA and stabilizes the structure preventing further translation.
+When erythromycin is present, it binds the leader peptide causing a change in conformation allowing for the expression of ErmB.

+Macrolides are a group of drugs (typically antibiotics) that have a large macrocyclic lactone ring of 12-16 carbons to which one or more deoxy sugars, usually cladinose and desosamine, may be attached.
+Macrolides bind to the 50S-subunit of bacterial ribosomes, inhibiting the synthesis of vital proteins.

+Streptogramin antibiotics are natural products produced by various members of the Streptomyces genus.
+These antibiotics bind to the P site of the 50S subunit of bacterial ribosomes to inhibit protein synthesis.
+The family consists of two subgroups, type A and type B, which are simultaneously produced by the same bacterial species in a ratio of roughly 70:30.

+Streptogramin A antibiotics are cyclic polyketide peptide hybrids that bind to the ribosomal peptidyl transfer centre.
+Structural variation arises from substituting a proline for its desaturated derivative and by its substitution for Ala or Cys.
+Used alone, streptogramin A antibiotics are bacteriostatic, but is bactericidal when used with streptogramin B antibiotics.

+Streptogramin B antibiotics are are cyclic hepta- or hexa-depsipeptides.
+Type B streptogramins block the peptide exit tunnel of the 50S bacterial ribosome.
+The general composition of group B streptogramins is 3-hydroxypicolinic acid-L-Thr-D-aminobutyric acid (or D-Ala)-L-Pro-L-Phe (or 4-N-,N-(dimethylamino)-L-Phe)-X-L-phenylglycine.
+Used alone, streptogramin B antibiotics are bacteriostatic, but is bactericidal when used with streptogramin A antibiotics.

+Lincosamides (e.g. lincomycin, clindamycin) are a class of drugs which bind to the 23s portion of the 50S subunit of bacterial ribosomes.
+This interaction inhibits early elongation of peptide chains by inhibiting the transpeptidase reaction, acting similarly to macrolides.

 # Table of Contents